sulaihasubi/insurance-claims-fraud-detection/README.md

 ## 📊 About the Dataset
 To download the dataset, you may get it from [here](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/datasets/insurance_claims.csv).

-This dataset collected from Auto Insurance in USA States.
+This dataset collected from Auto Insurance in USA States, contains 1000 rows with 34 coloumns.
 Retrieved from [here]( https://github.com/mwitiderrick/insurancedata/blob/master/insurance_claims.csv)
 <br/>
 <br/>
 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/dataset.png)